sevdawn/Kungen/README.md

 # Code Louisville Python 2021 project by Virginia Swift

+This is a basic Django project integrated with Bootstrap, showcasing my concert photography (as I like to say, I'm not a pro, just a fan with a smartphone)

 ## INSTRUCTIONS

 Create a project directory and install a python virtual environment inside it